Top Trump official says country safe to reopen as governors stress social distancing

 “This is about simple epidemiology,” Azar said.

-Thirteen sailors from the USS Theodore Roosevelt aircraft carrier have tested positive for covid-19 after recovering from the disease caused by the novel coronavirus, Politico reports.
+Thirteen sailors from the USS Theodore Roosevelt aircraft carrier have tested positive for COVID-19 after recovering from the disease caused by the novel coronavirus, Politico reports.

 The Navy initially said Saturday afternoon five sailors had tested positive a second time.
 But Politico, citing two unnamed defense officials, reported later another eight sailors had been diagnosed again.